-Thats when we found a strange truth.
-Many of these sites are owned by the same small group of computer programmers who, ironically, own many, many websites and have limited access to old public records, which they sell to you and I as a background check.
-Seems that making a background check website and connecting it to a database of old public records can be very profitable.
+That’s when we found a strange truth.
+Many of these sites are owned by the same small group of computer programmers who, ironically, own many, many websites and have limited access to old public records, which they sell to you and I as a “background check”.
+It seems making a background check website and connecting it to a database of old public records can be very profitable.

 The next group we found is people selling the do-it-yourself background check software disguised as a background check website.
-Buy there CD or old junk public record source links and you can know anything, so they claim.
-We purchased two of these CDs and found that this offered little real information and added the hassle or having to look at each of the links separately, some of which were dead links.
-On the scale of one to ten, these CDs scored a two with us.
+Buy their CD or download of old junk public record source links and you can know anything, so they claim.
+We purchased two of these downloads and found they offered little real information, but added the hassle of having to look at each of the links separately, some of which were dead links.
+On the scale of one to ten, these scored scored a two with us.

 We did find a few sites that claimed to be part of a giant security corporation which makes them more legitimate.
 They tended to charge more and to give a bit better results, but still well below the bar.
 The best of this group did not promise immediate results and it appears that they did look around a bit, but the prices for their services were well over $ 100.00.

-What we did find out is that all of these background check companies are able to produce Super, Instant disclaimers about all the limitations of their searches and your complete lack of recourse for relying on the information they provide.
+What we found out is that all of these background check “companies” are able to produce “Super”, “Instant” disclaimers about all the limitations of their searches and your complete lack of recourse for relying on the information they provide.
 In short, they all seemed to say, you get whatever I give you and what I give you can be old, outdated, inaccurate and certainly free to me.